Del Mar Real Estate Guide

 Two square miles of bluff-top coastline — race track, beachfront, and Olde Del Mar village.

 Del Mar is a two-square-mile coastal city that punches well above its size in San Diego County's coastal market.
-The Del Mar Race Track and Fairgrounds anchor the summer season, the beach defines the western edge, and the entire community sits on a bluff that delivers ocean views from neighborhoods most other cities would call inland.
-Inventory is famously tight — Del Mar's small footprint means turnover is the lever, not new construction — and price-per-square-foot tends to lead the entire North County coast.
+The Del Mar Race Track and Fairgrounds anchor the summer season, the beach defines the western edge, and the entire community sits on a bluff that delivers ocean views from neighborhoods most other cities would call inland. inventory is famously tight — Del Mar's small footprint means turnover is the lever, not new construction — and price-per-square-foot tends to lead the entire North County coast.
 The four neighborhoods buyers should know: Olde Del Mar (the village core, walkable to the beach and Camino Del Mar shops, mostly cottages and tear-down lots), Del Mar Heights (east of I-5, family-friendly, top-rated Del Mar Heights Elementary), Del Mar Mesa (newer custom homes on larger view lots, gated and semi-gated subdivisions), and the beachfront strip itself (Ocean Front, 25th Street, Powerhouse Park).
 Each has a distinct buyer profile.
 Olde Del Mar sells on charm and walkability, the Heights sell on schools, the Mesa sells on lot size and privacy, and the beachfront sells on the view itself.

 Del Mar in Photos